Tehes/Single-Page-App/README.md

 ## Overview

 This is a **Single-Page Application (SPA)** designed to dynamically build a navigation menu based on the content of a specified directory.
 The app fetches files from either a local directory or a GitHub repository, processes them, and renders them in the browser.
-It also features a caching mechanism that improves performance by preventing redundant network requests during the same session.
+It also features a caching mechanism that can be toggled, but it is currently disabled during testing for better control over live changes.

 ## Features

 - **Dynamic Menu Generation**: Automatically generates a navigation menu based on files in a specified directory.
 - **GitHub Integration**: Supports fetching files directly from a GitHub repository using the GitHub API when hosted on GitHub Pages.
-- **Caching Mechanism**: Implements a cache-then-network strategy for better performance.
-On the first access, content is fetched from the network and then cached.
-For subsequent requests during the session, the cached content is served unless the page is reloaded, improving speed and reducing redundant network requests.
+- **Loadable HTML Templates**: HTML templates are fetched dynamically from the `/templates` directory based on the JSON data being rendered.
 - **Markdown Parsing**: Supports the display of Markdown content by converting it into HTML using the `parseMd` function.
 - **Frontmatter Extraction**: Extracts and processes YAML Frontmatter for Markdown files.
 - **Responsive Updates**: Automatically updates the page content when navigation links are clicked.

 ## How It Works

-The Single-Page-App relies on two main modes for fetching content:
+The Single-Page-App operates in two main modes:
-1. **Local Filesystem Mode**: When the app is run locally or on a non-GitHub server, it fetches the file listing directly from a local directory.
+1. **Local Filesystem Mode**: Fetches file listings directly from a local directory when running locally or on a non-GitHub server.
 2. **GitHub Pages Mode**: When hosted on GitHub Pages, the app uses the GitHub API to fetch files from a specific GitHub repository and directory.

-### Menu Building

-The navigation menu is built dynamically based on the files present in the \`content/\` directory or GitHub repository.
-File names are displayed without numeric prefixes (e.g., \`01_home.md\` becomes \`Home\`).

-### Content Rendering

-The app supports rendering content in various formats:
-- **Markdown Files**: Markdown files are parsed and converted to HTML using the \`parseMd\` function.
-- **Plain Text and JSON**: Plain text files and JSON files are also supported for display.

-### Caching Mechanism
+### Template Loading

-The app uses a **cache-then-network** strategy for its content.
-On the first request for a resource (like a page or file), the app fetches it from the network and stores it in the cache.
-For any subsequent requests within the same session, the content is served directly from the cache, improving load times.
-If the page is reloaded, the cache is reset, and the process starts over.

-The Service Worker handles this caching, ensuring that resources are cached dynamically as they are fetched.
-This means that once a file is accessed, it will be available from the cache for the rest of the session, even if the user goes offline.
+Instead of hard-coding HTML templates inside the main HTML file, templates are now stored in a separate `/templates` directory.
+When JSON data is loaded, the corresponding template is fetched and injected into the `<template>` tag dynamically.

 ## Installation and Setup